Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Formulation of the main results.

-{\it Remark.}\/ The statement of Proposition~1.1 about the measures $G_{j,j}$ is actually contained in Lemma~8.1 of~\cite{3}.
-On the other hand, Proposition~1.1 states a similar result on the rescaled versions of the complex measures $G_{j,j'}$ also in the case $j\neq j'$.
-The main problem in the proof of this statement is that in this case $G_{j,j'}$ need not be a (real valued, positive) measure.
-On the other hand, it is the element of a matrix valued positive definite (spectral) measure, and this fact plays an important role in the proof of Proposition~1.1.

-It was proved in~\cite{4} that to each matrix valued spectral measure corresponds a vector valued random spectral measure such that the Fourier transform of this random spectral measure defines a Gaussian stationary random field whose spectral measure equals this spectral measure.
-We can define multiple Wiener--It\^o integrals with respect to the coordinates of this vector valued random spectral measure.
-This enables to formulate the multivariate version of Theorem~8.2 in~\cite{3} in the following Theorem~1.2A.
-This is a limit theorem where the limit is defined by means of a sum of multiple Wiener--It\^o integrals with respect to the coordinates of a vector valued random spectral measure $Z_{G^{(0)}}=(Z_{G^{(0)},1},\dots,Z_{G^{(0)},d})$ which corresponds to the matrix valued spectral measure $(G^{(0)}_{j,j'})$, $1\le j,j'\le d$, defined in Proposition~1.1.
+In the following Theorem~3.2 I formulate the multivariate version of Theorem~8.2 in~\cite{9}.
+In its formulation the result of Proposition~3.1 is applied where a matrix valued spectral measure $G^{(0)}=(G^{(0)}_{j.j'})$, $1\le j,j'\le d$, is constructed under some conditions which are imposed also in Theorem~3.2.
+Theorem~3.2 is a limit theorem where the limit is defined by means of a sum of multiple Wiener--It\^o integrals with respect to a vector valued random spectral measure that corresponds to the matrix valued spectral measure $G^{(0)}$ constructed in Proposition~3.1.
+Let me remark that I formulated this result also in paper~\cite{10}.
+But in that work it was not proved.
+That work contained only a heuristic argument which indicated why it is natural to expect such a result.
+Its goal was to indicate the usefulness of the theory worked out in~\cite{10} and \cite{11}.